 The issues have ranged from minor inconveniences to significant safety concerns that can cost thousands of dollars, so keep that in mind when looking for your next used Acadia.
-It should be noted that none of these should be considered terrible vehicles, as every make and model has its pros and cons on a yearly basis.
+Remember that none of these years should be considered terrible vehicles, as every make and model has its pros and cons every year.

 Since its launch in 2007, the Acadia had several recurring major flaws that not all customers were aware of when they initially made their purchase.
 The Acadia’s first generation had consistent issues through the first few years of production.

-Like many mainstream vehicles in the US, the late 2000s was an important shift for vehicle connectivity and the first time we really saw major improvements in technology and overall vehicle savviness.
+Like many mainstream vehicles in the US, the late 2000s was a fundamental shift for vehicle connectivity.
+The first time we saw significant improvements in technology and overall vehicle savviness.
 The generation from 2007-09 went through a fair amount of growing pains, and 2008 specifically can be considered one of the worst in the history of the Acadia’s development.

 GMC Acadia Model Years to Avoid

 - Second generation 2012 and 2013

 - Third Generation 2016 and 2017